32 epic bucket list family vacation ideas

 One of our top bucket list trips for families is Sabah.
 Sabah has it all: nature, adventure and wildlife.

 Start in Kota Kinabalu with an island-hopping trip to paradise.
-Just turn up at the jetty around 8am-9am to buy tickets (roughly $10 – $15 depending how many islands you want to visit).
+Just turn up at the jetty around 8am-9am to buy tickets (roughly $10 – $15 depending on how many islands you want to visit).

 Head to Kundasang and take a mountain homestay.
-Pogimpaan homestay is great value for money and has breath-taking views of Mount Kinabalu.
+Pogimpaan homestay is great value for money and has breathtaking views of Mount Kinabalu.

 Don’t miss Poring hot springs (kids $3 and adults $4) and canopy walkway (kids $1 and adults $2).
 If you’re lucky you can see a rafflesia flower in bloom at the Vienna Rafflesia Garden (around $5).
 These unique flowers are the biggest in the world.